President Obama’s Farewell Speech Glossed Over A Squandered Legacy [Opinion]

 Outgoing President Barack Obama gave his farewell speech in Chicago on Tuesday to much fanfare and celebration.
 He, once again, proved that he is an expert orator able to pique emotions through passionate delivery.
 He made a lot of mention of the change he first ran on in 2008, but history will show that he brought little change, too much compromise and more of the same hawkish policies that President George W. Bush advanced.

 Obama’s farewell speech should have been him apologizing for not doing enough to help Americans in tough times.
 He should have announced he was giving back his Nobel Peace Prize for dropping more than 26,000 bombs on seven countries in his last year in office alone.
-His speech should have included an apology for not fighting for a single payer health care system while he had a majority of Democrats in Congress instead of caving to GOP pressure to adopt a plan originally created by Republican think tank the Heritage Foundation.
+His speech should have included an apology for not fighting for a single payer health care system while he had a majority of Democrats in Congress instead of caving to GOP pressure to adopt a plan created by Republican think tank the Heritage Foundation.
 The Affordable Care Act, A.K.A.
-Obamacare, actually made access to health care more expensive for some middle class Americans.
+Obamacare, actually made access to health care more expensive for some middle-class Americans.

 Watch Obama's emotional farewell speech from last night in full #ObamaFarewell https://t.co/tpMtBeXdWj